-Item Required Code Proposed Meets Code Comments City Council, and which shall incorporate the PRO Plan and set forth the PRO Conditions and conditions imposed NOTES: requirer e is a working summary chart and nents or standards. tion of the applicable ordinance (5 5
+Item Required Code Proposed Meets Code Comments City Council, and which shall incorporate the PRO Plan and set forth the PRO Conditions and conditions imposed NOTES: 1.
+This table is a working summary chart and not intended to substitute for any Ordinance or City of Novi requirements or standards.